-Trump’s season of weakness: President who prizes strength enters key stretch in a fragile state
+Analysis: President who prizes strength enters key stretch in a fragile state

 Still, Trump’s supremacy is being challenged inside his own realm.
 With his administration engulfed by crisis, Trump can no longer control the forces once solidly arrayed behind him.

-A variety of administration officials, including high-ranking political appointees, have trekked to Capitol Hill to offer damaging revelations during daylong depositions before impeachment investigators.
+A variety of administration officials, including high-ranking political appointees, have trekked to Capitol Hill to offer damaging revelations during day-long depositions before impeachment investigators.

 By testifying, these officials have decided to ignore the Trump White House’s unequivocal refusal to participate in a “totally compromised kangaroo court,” effectively ripping off the muzzles the president placed over their mouths.